torquatos/BankAccountManager_simple/README.md

          - Initial: MVP - Console: interface using command line (make sure it's working properly, validation and test of the backend)
          - Final User: A graphic interface, still a simple one - GUI (separation between the view/presenting logic and the business logic) - decide later on the technology / tool for the frontend development

+  7. Phases

+           a - Initial configuration: configure the project using springboot - Spring Initializr - with the dependencies : web, jpa, mySqlDriver b - modeling and repo: create the classes Account, CurrentAccount, SavingsAccount and Transactions (or operations, verify what is the better naming), create the repository interfaces c - service: implementation of the AccountService as the POO logic, together with the validations of balance and the exception treatments for the service